MolingFrank/FEV/README.md

    - **LEGO EV3 Code**: Developed code to interface with the LEGO EV3 Brick, control motors, and read sensor data.
    - **Donkey Car Code**: Adapted the Donkey Car codebase to our LEGO car, integrating our TensorFlow model and defining control policies.

-4. **Mapping and Navigation**: We created a map of the competition area and implemented algorithms for path planning and obstacle avoidance.

-5. **Testing and Calibration**: Extensive testing was carried out to fine-tune the robot's behavior, sensor accuracy, and neural network performance.
+4. **Testing and Calibration**: Extensive testing was carried out to fine-tune the robot's behavior, sensor accuracy, and neural network performance.

 ### Compiling and Uploading the Code
-To compile and upload the code to the vehicle's controller, follow these steps:

 1. Clone the project repository to your Raspberry Pi.
    ```